 - The Check Engine light is on

 Unfortunately, it’s probably too late.
 Scoring to the engine bearings, has already happened.
 Damage has already happened to your cylinder walls.
 And, you’re blowing smoke out your tailpipe.
 In most instances, you’re going to need an engine replacement.

 My Engine is Rattling

-You’re most likely to hear an engine rattle when your engine is cold.
+You’re most likely to hear an engine rattle, when your engine is cold.
 Depending on the problem, the Check Engine light may or may not be on.
-Performance will slowly decrease, causing other, common engine problems.
+And, performance will slowly decrease, causing other, common engine problems.

 - One or more cylinders with worn piston rings.
 Also, as the pistons wiggle and bang around inside the cylinder they make a noise called ‘piston slap’.

 - Variable valve timing system problems, are more common as they age.
 Mostly because of lack of maintenance.